 The Swiss social security system depends on social security contributions made by employees, self-employed individuals and also non-working individuals, mainly into pillar 1.
-A crucial aspect of relocation planning is correctly to determine the social security status of a Swiss tax resident or an individual working in Switzerland in order to ascertain the applicable basis and rates for contributions.
-Swiss social security contributions into pillar 1 range from approx. 10% (for self-employed individuals) to approx. 13% (for employees; with contributions being shared equally by employer and employee) of a person's gross income.
+A crucial aspect of relocation planning is to correctly determine the social security status of a Swiss tax resident or an individual working in Switzerland as well as to carefully review the Swiss social security treatment of certain wealth planning structures, especially partnership-structures, in order to ascertain the applicable basis and rates for contributions.
+Swiss social security contributions into pillar 1 range from 10.03%-13.4% (for self-employed individuals) to 11.35%-14.1% (for employees; with contributions being shared equally by employer and employee) of a person's gross income (exact rate depends on canton because of family allowances that differ).
 Contributions into pillar 2 (the pension) vary depending on the pension provider.